lelou6666/nimbus-docs/epu/ooi.rst

 Launch Plan JSON
 ================

-Rules for the bootconf json files when using the main recipe "X" which is what we use most of the time.
+Rules for the bootconf json files when using the main recipe "r1app" which is what we use most of the time.

-* appretrieve:retrieve_method
+* ``appretrieve:retrieve_method``

   This can have the value 'archive' or 'git'.